rsnyder/IndigoNarrative/README.md

 ### South Carolina Today: Return to Non-Synthetic Dyes

 Julie Dash’s 1991 film, Daughters of the Dust, uses indigo to reveal the lasting impact of slavery in twentieth century South Carolina.
 In the film, the indigo-stained hands of formerly enslaved people are a symbol of bodily subjection and generational trauma.
 The Peazant family lives on Igbo Landing, and their enslaved ancestors were forced to work on indigo plantations.
 Though they are no longer enslaved in the film, the stained hands of the eldest generation serve as a reminder of a painful past.
-Gullah expert Margaret Washington Creel notes that although indigo stains are not permanent, it left indelible “scars” on the flesh.
-While indigo stains here represent open possibilities, they also conversely illustrate the durability of the family’s Gullah culture and language.
-Tiffany Lethabo King considers the image of “porous indigo-stained hands” as a rendering of “black fungibility”: a way of  “[visualizing] Blackness as an open state of possibility with the capacity to transform conditions of subjection.”
-As such, the deep blue of indigo, which also dyes the Peazant women’s clothing and floods beautiful shots of the landing’s ocean scenery, becomes a stand-in for the family’s simultaneous boundlessness, resiliency, and inter-generational bond.
+Gullah expert Margaret Washington Creel notes that although indigo stains are not permanent, it left indelible “scars” on the flesh.[^45] While indigo stains here represent open possibilities, they also conversely illustrate the durability of the family’s Gullah culture and language.
+Tiffany Lethabo King considers the image of “porous indigo-stained hands” as a rendering of “black fungibility”: a way of  “[visualizing] Blackness as an open state of possibility with the capacity to transform conditions of subjection.”[^46] As such, the deep blue of indigo, which also dyes the Peazant women’s clothing and floods beautiful shots of the landing’s ocean scenery, becomes a stand-in for the family’s simultaneous boundlessness, resiliency, and inter-generational bond.

 <param ve-image
        label="On the set of _Daughter of the Dust_"